ltsch/mock-scim-server/README.md

 - Custom schemas and attributes are supported via the `/Schemas` endpoint and database extensions.
 - Designed to be easily modifiable for new resource types or attributes.
 - Modular endpoint structure allows easy addition of new SCIM resources.
+- **Multi-Server Note**: Virtual server functionality is designed to be extensible for additional server management features.

 ---